Reading Time: 11 minutes

 Whatever you plan to do with your land, whether you want to construct a building, farm, or run a business, you need to first figure out how much water you’ll need to develop a functional water supply system.

-Creating a private Water Well also means you’ll be accountable for the water’s safety and purity.
-As such, knowing the basics of water wells is essential for ensuring its correct maintenance and optimum utilization of water.
+As such, knowing the basics of water wells is essential for ensuring their correct maintenance and optimum utilization of water.

 What Is Well Water?

-When you are connected to the municipal water supply, your tap water you get comes treated with chemicals such as chlorine and chloramines to get rid of bacteria and microorganisms.
+When you are connected to the municipal water supply, the tap water you get comes treated with chemicals such as chlorine and chloramines to get rid of bacteria and microorganisms.
 On the other hand, well water is filtered through a natural process and as it flows through layers of rocks it leaves a majority of the dirt and grime behind.
+This highlights the importance of what is private well water during the land investment process.

 How Do You Keep Your Private Water Well In Good Shape?

-A simple maintenance checklist will assist you in taking the required actions to keep your private well properly maintained.
+A simple maintenance checklist will assist you in taking the required actions to maintain your private well water.
 Ultimately, this will work to facilitate safe, bacteria-free water access to your land.
 So, here are a few tips to keep in mind:

-• Water well should be located at least 50 feet away from the septic tank and 75 feet away from the distribution lines of a standard septic system.
+• The water well should be located at least 50 feet away from the septic tank and 75 feet away from the distribution lines of a standard septic system.

-• Get your water well tested, at least once a year.
+• Test your water well, at least once a year.

 • During the construction, installation, or service of your water well, hire qualified and certified water well drillers and pump installers.